Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-CPEtools/README.md

     -   There is a problem when linking with the AMD compilers of code that uses ROCm libraries when `LIBRARY_PATH` is set.

+-   It looks like the compiler wrappers have changed in 24.03 as unloading the accelerator target module in the cpeAMD version was no longer needed.